LassoSoft/LassoGuide/source/language/literals.rst

 Staticarray Literals
 ====================

-Lasso's :dfn:`staticarray` type is an efficient, non-resizable container for holding any series of object types which is used in many places in Lasso.
+Lasso's :dfn:`staticarray` type is an efficient, non-resizable collection for holding any series of object types which is used in many places in Lasso.
 Staticarrays are created in the same way as any object, but Lasso supports a shortcut syntax to produce staticarrays.
 This expression begins with an open